365 Nicollet: Maximized Outcome with our One-Team Approach

 Vertical Integration Yields Meaningful Collaboration, Key Benefits

-Opus DB3™, our unique approach to design-build, differs in many ways from the traditional design-bid-build process managed by a general contractor.
-With in-house expertise for all aspects of the project – development, design and construction – our vertical integration provides meaningful collaboration with the client from day one until the last detail is finished.
+Our unique approach to design-build differs in many ways from the traditional design-bid-build process managed by a general contractor.
+With integrated expertise for all aspects of the project – development, design and construction – our vertical integration provides meaningful collaboration with the client from day one until the last detail is finished.
 This single-source approach provides clients with faster schedules, early guaranteed pricing, reduced costs, improved risk management, less administrative burden and performance-based quality control.

 We are a strong, cohesive group.
 Decisions regarding key factors like schedule, fee and cost are discussed transparently between us and the client.
 Ideas are fleshed out and questions get answered immediately and sometimes even before they surface.